maggiehuan/paper_notes/Reasoning/DeepSeekMath Pushing the Limits of MathematicalReasoning in Open Language Models.md

 math training will actually decrease the ability for code generation.
 Aligns with our observation.
 ![[Pasted image 20250314135020.png]]
 Why is data training on Math improve MMLU?
 What is exactly "general training here"?
 Is it fair to constrains data to similar training tokens?
+Or what are we generally looking for here?

+Can we do something similar, like mixed ratio training improves general reasoning ability like the last one?
+Seems like a easier one.